aws-samples/tailoring-foundation-models-for-business-needs-guide-to-rag-fine-tuning-hybrid-approaches/README.md

 2. On the left handside select `AWS Services`
 3. Select Amazon SageMaker
 4. Then select `ml.g5.12xlarge for endpoint usage`
-5. Press on `Request Increase at account level`, and set the quota value to 1 This should get automatically approved and you will get the quota that you requested.
+5. Press on `Request Increase at account level`, and set the quota value to 1.
+This should get automatically approved.

 ### Run the main script